Manchester City 1-1 Sevilla (5-4 pens): City claim first Super Cup in shoot-out drama | UEFA Super Cup

 - The UEFA Super Cup has been won by a Spanish coach for the tenth time.
 Only Italian coaches (12) have won more titles.

 - A total of four UEFA Super Cup finals have gone to penalties, all of them involving English teams.
-The previous three have been won by the UEFA Champions League holders.
+All four have been won by the UEFA Champions League holders.

 - Pep Guardiola has become the first coach to win the UEFA Super Cup with three different teams after guiding Barcelona (2009, 2011) Bayern (2013) and Man City (2023) to victory.